 With more than half of Iowa’s farmland being cash rented, many farmers are trying to work out fair prices with their landlords.
 Average cash rent prices in Iowa dropped from $230 an acre to $219 from 2017 to 2018.
 Miller also says farmers are cutting costs by selecting seed varieties with less traits.
 For example, farmers may forgo purchasing seed with an added trait like the insecticide Bt.
 In 2009, 14 percent of farmers purchased Bt corn.
 In 2018, only 3 percent did.

 The Iowa Ag Statistics book also shows that Iowa continues to be a national leader in pig farming with 22.8 million hogs in the state.
 “Pig numbers continue to increase every year by 3 to 5 percent which is being supported by enlarged cold storage capacity and expanded employee shifts at Iowa packing plants,” says Miller.
 From 2016 to 2017, Iowa’s plants produced an additional 174 million pounds of red meat which includes beef, mutton and pork.
 Iowa also continues to be the number one egg producer in the nation.
-Bouncing back from the Avian Influenza outbreak, 2017 saw an increase of 2.35 million eggs from 2016.
+Bouncing back from the Avian Influenza outbreak, 2017 saw an increase of 2.35 billion eggs from 2016.

 “While we continue to see uncertainty in the agricultural markets and continued negotiations on trade agreements, Iowa’s farmers continue to forge on ahead,” says Miller.
 “Despite challenges, our Farm Bureau members are finding ways to improve their land through conservation efforts and add value to their farms with livestock.”The stats book can be ordered, for a cost of $12, from the Marketing and Communications Division, Iowa Farm Bureau, 5400 University Avenue, West Des Moines, Iowa 50266.
 Checks should be made payable to the Iowa Farm Bureau.